 we pray that you would help to bring those people to the Sabeel International

 Gathering who you want to use to bring about a just peace in the Holy Land.
 We

 ask, Lord, that you will bless those who come, so they have the eyes to see and

 the ears to hear the message you wish them to draw from the gathering.
 Lord, in

 your mercy…hear our prayer.

-and convictions from their own.
 Lord, in your mercy…hear our prayer.

 many people have visited Palestine and seen for themselves the impact of the